Military career of George Washington: Loss of Philadelphia

 Congress, at the urging of its diplomatic representatives in Europe, had also issued military commissions to a number of European soldiers of fortune in early 1777.
-Two of those recommended by Silas Deane, the Marquis de Lafayette and Thomas Conway, would prove to be important in Washington's activities.
+Two of those recommended by Silas Deane, Marquis de Lafayette and Thomas Conway, proved to be important in Washington's activities.
 Lafayette, just twenty years old, was at first told that Deane had exceeded his authority in offering him a major general's commission, but offered to volunteer in the army at his own expense.
 Washington and Lafayette took an instant liking to one another when they met, and Lafayette became one of Washington's most trusted generals and confidants.
 Conway, on the other hand, did not think highly of Washington's leadership, and proved to be a source of trouble in the 1777 campaign season and its aftermath.

-General Howe landed his troops south of Philadelphia at the northern end of Chesapeake Bay, and turned Washington's flank at the Battle of Brandywine on September 11, 1777.
+General Howe landed his troops south of Philadelphia at the northern end of Chesapeake Bay, and turned Washington's flank at the Battle of Brandywine near present-day Chadds Ford Township, Pennsylvania on September 11, 1777.
 After further maneuvers, Washington was forced to retreat away from the city, allowing British troops to march unopposed into Philadelphia on September 26.
 Washington's failure to defend the capital brought on a storm of criticism from Congress, which fled the city for York, and from other army officers.
 In part to silence his critics, Washington planned an elaborate assault on an exposed British base in Germantown.
 The October 4 Battle of Germantown failed in part due to the complexity of the assault, and the inexperience of the militia forces employed in it.
 Over 400 of Washington's troops were captured, including Colonel George Mathews and the entire 9th Virginia Regiment.
 It did not help that Adam Stephen, leading one of the branches of the attack, was drunk, and broke from the agreed-upon plan of attack.
 He was court martialed and cashiered from the army.
 Historian Robert Leckie observes that the battle was a near thing, and that a small number of changes might have resulted in a decisive victory for Washington.